nosenfield/whatsapp-clone/_docs/README.md

 5. **Offline-first**: App must work without network connection
 6. **Security**: Development uses test mode rules (update for production)
 7. **Physical device required**: Push notifications only work on real devices

+### AI Development Best Practices
+1. **NEVER include tool definitions in prompts**: Tools are passed via the `tools` parameter to OpenAI
+2. **Focus prompts on strategy and examples**: Explain HOW to use tools, not WHAT tools exist
+3. **Keep prompts concise**: Avoid redundant information that wastes tokens
+4. **Use clear tool chaining examples**: Show the AI the correct sequence of tool calls
+5. **Test tool schemas thoroughly**: Ensure array parameters have proper `items` definitions
+6. **Implement graceful fallbacks**: When AI services fail, fall back to simpler parsers
+7. **Log tool execution**: Use LangSmith or similar for debugging AI tool chains

 ### Constraints & Limits
 - **Group chat**: 20 users maximum (MVP)